veaba/tensorflow-docs/docs/tf.train/ClusterSpec.md

 ```

-Returns a mapping from task ID to address in the given job.
+返回从任务ID到给定作业中地址的映射。

-NOTE: For backwards compatibility, this method returns a list.
+注意：For backwards compatibility, this method returns a list.
 Ifthe given job was defined with a sparse set of task indices, thelength of this list may not reflect the number of tasks defined inthis job.
 Use the [ `tf.train.ClusterSpec.num_tasks` ](https://tensorflow.google.cn/api_docs/python/tf/train/ClusterSpec#num_tasks) methodto find the number of tasks defined in a particular job.

-#### Args:
+#### 参数：
 - **`job_name`** : The string name of a job in this cluster.

-#### Returns:
+#### 返回：
 A list of task addresses, where the index in the listcorresponds to the task index of each task.
 The list may contain `None`  if the job was defined with a sparse set of task indices.

-#### Raises:
+#### 加薪：
 - **`ValueError`** : If  `job_name`  does not name a job in this cluster.